Applications for the 2024-2025 academic year are open. The Geophysics M.S. and Ph.D. application deadlines are both Wednesday, December 6, 2023.

 Statement of Purpose

 Explain the nature of your interest in the department and reasons for wanting to study at Stanford.
 You are encouraged to discuss your interest in working with one or more specific faculty members.
 Include details about your preparation for this field of study, your future career plans and goals, and any other aspects of your background and interests which may aid the admissions committee in evaluating your aptitude and motivation for graduate study.
 It is also helpful to discuss life experiences such as challenges that you have met or that lead you to commit to advanced study in geophysics.
-The admission committee evaluates all applicants for evidence that they will be successful in coursework, have the potential to perform independent research, and show commitment to success.
-Your statement should be no longer than two pages.
+The admission committee evaluates all applicants for evidence that (1) they will be successful in coursework, (2) have the potential to perform independent research, (3) show persistence, (4) provide compelling long-term career goals, and (5) have a research match with a faculty member in the Geophysics Department.
+The maximum recommended length is 1,500 words.

 Do not upload academic papers, theses, or dissertations as part of your statement of purpose.
 These items are not required.